 So, how’s everyone holding up without fantasy baseball every day?
 I don’t know what to do with myself!
-This weekend I wandered into a Starbucks and told the coffeerista about Giancarlo Stanton for 2014.
+This week I wandered into a Starbucks and told the coffeerista about Chris Tillman for 2016.
 Then I laughed hysterically for a good twenty minutes until someone asked me to leave.
-We’ve gone over the final 2013 fantasy baseball rankings for hitters and the top 20 starters.
-There’s no more of these godforsaken recap posts left before we’re into 2014 fantasy baseball.
+We’ve gone over the final 2015 fantasy baseball rankings for hitters and the top 20 starters.
+There’s no more of these godforsaken recap posts left.
 You’re welcome.
-Well, there are Rudy’s recaps of every fantasy sites projections that are coming eventually; I’m guessing they’ll be posted while I’m on my honeymoon.
-But I’m not sure, because I’ll be sipping motherf**king daiquiris while contemplating adultery for the first time.
-I got lust in my heart like Jimmy Carter!
-(That would be the worst rap lyric of all time.)
-Anyway, here’s the top 40 starters for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?
+I, my over-the-internet friend, will be talking about 2016 rookies next.
+Anyway, here’s the top 40 starters for 2015 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?